jaredfaris/ootrain/tools/07_automapper.md

 * Converts objects of one type to another
 * Easy to use: `Mapper.Map<TFrom, TTo>(TFrom source)`
-* Will try to automap properties that match names
+* Will try to automatically map properties that match names
 * Easy to add own mappings

 !SLIDE code smaller